Workflow

 Why the setup cost, not the idea count, is the real constraint

 The reach baseline that used to forgive a thin posting week is gone.
-Metricool’s 2026 Social Media Study, built on 39,762,999 posts, recorded a 35% year-over-year drop in Reels reach, and Buffer’s 2026 State of Social Media Engagement report, built on 52 million posts across ten platforms, recorded a 24% drop in median engagement.
+Both Reels reach and median engagement have fallen year-over-year across the major platforms.
 When the baseline falls, the team that wins is the one that ships consistently at a quality bar, and consistency at volume is exactly what daily one-off filming cannot afford.

 The math is in the setup.
 Most of the time a single video costs is not the take, it is the lighting, the framing, the wardrobe, and the audio check around it.
 Filming one video a day pays that cost five times a week.
 A batch day pays it once per setup group and spends the rest of the day on takes.
 That is why a team that batches ships more posts in fewer total hours than a team that films daily, and why the batch day is the structural unit of an in-house cadence rather than a nice-to-have.